-Cooler days are finally here, which makes it the perfect time to wrap up, pull on the boots, and get outdoors for some crisp autumn air.
+Cooler days are finally here, which makes it the perfect time to pull on the boots and get outdoors for some crisp autumn air.
 There's lots to see and do in the National Trust (NSW) gardens this time of year, including nature trails, wildlife spotting, and bursts of spectacular foliage.

 Spectacular garden walks

 For full blazing autumn glory, visit the picturesque grounds of Retford Park in Bowral.
 There are Japanese maples on the eastern lawn, taxodium, ginkgo, and oaks in shades of fiery reds and golden yellows, plus the iconic David Wilkinson’s Millennium Canal.
 The canal was built to mark the year 2000 and intentionally planted with trees that turn bright red and reflect in the water, making it a perfect spot for photos.

 Heading the other way, towards the Blue Mountains, is Everglades House & Gardens in Leura.
 This unique Art Deco house has lots of gracefully designed gardens to explore, and the colours are spectacular – deciduous maple, oak, witch hazel, cherry, birch and ash trees are all alight, while drifts of Japanese windflowers can be found in the leafy carpet.
 Stroll through the Lilac Terrace, the Wisteria and Conifer Walks, then down to the lookout for a dramatic bushland gully vista.